Locating Oil or Gas Wells

 As mentioned above, to locate the well given as an example above you would need to work backward and locate the largest part using the township and range supplied in the description first.
 In this case T2N, R1E.
 Remember the T2N refers to Township 2 North (of the Baseline), and the R1E refers to Range 1 East (of the Principal Meridian).

 After you have located the correct township, you will next need to find the correct section within that township.
 Using the example given above the land description states Section 8, T2N, R1E.
 So you would look in the township found in step 1 for section 8.

 Now that you have located the correct section you need to find where in this section your well is located.
 Our example says NW1/4 of NE1/4 of Section 8, T2N, R1E.
 So you would first look in section 8 for the NE1/4 of the section (shown as orange in the chart to the left.)
 After locating the NE1/4 of the section your last step will be to find the NW1/4 of that NE1/4 (shown in aqua in the chart to the left.)
 The well is generally located at or near the center of the last unit given.

 You’ve successfully located the oil or gas well described in the land description example given above.
 Good luck in your search for other wells!

-Illustrations on this page courtesy of Brenda Schnurrer
+Many illustrations on this page are courtesy of Brenda Schnurrer